carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 used when calling code.
 For example, with no namespace, if a `Geometry` library defines `Circle` then the name path will be `Geometry.Circle`.
-However, an example namespace of `TwoDimensional` in the `Geometry` package would look like `package Geometry library Shapes namespace TwoDimensional;`, and result in a name path of `Geometry.TwoDimensional.Shapes`.
+However, an example namespace of `TwoDimensional` in the `Geometry` package would look like `package Geometry library Shapes namespace TwoDimensional api;`, and result in a name path of `Geometry.TwoDimensional.Circle`.

 This scaling of packages into libraries and namespaces is how Carbon supports both small and large codebases.